7/28/2020

 Michael Singh

-CEO and Founder
+CEO and Founder of MPS

 speaker

-Bernie Blagen
+Bernie Blagan

-VP and CFO
+VP and CFO of MPS

-And one last thing just to follow up on Michael's comment there is that in the beginning of the year, we did have concerns about supply chain capacity and we've lowered that risk, but that's still an issue that is requiring ongoing management.
+And one last thing, just to follow up on Michael's comment there, is that in the beginning of the year, we did have concerns about supply chain capacity, and we've lowered that risk, but that's still an issue that is requiring ongoing management.

 speaker